-If you are interested in ICTR Informatics Core service support for the services below, please visit UMB ICTR Support and Funding, ICTR SUPPORTED CORES AND SERVICES, and submit your request through the UMB ICTR Core Services Request Form.
+If you are interested in ICTR support for the services below, please visit UMB ICTR Support and Funding, ICTR CORES AND SERVICES, and submit your request through our secure ICTR Core Service Request web page.

-Pharmaceutical Health Services Research (PHSR) Community Database Program - The UMB School of Pharmacy, PHSR Center maintains the Community Database Program that oversees several large datasets.
-Datasets are available to UMB faculty member for research and publications.
-Contact (410) 706-5315 or firstname.lastname@example.org.
-Datasets include:
+Pharmaceutical Health Services Research (PHSR) Community Database Program: The UM School of Pharmacy's PHSR Center maintains the Community Database Program.
+The Community Database Program oversees several large data sets stored at Pharmaceutical Research Computing (PRC) center.
+Data sets are available to UMB faculty members for research and publications.
+Contact 410-706-5315 or firstname.lastname@example.org.
+Data sets include:

-Shock, Trauma and Anesthesiology Research Organized Research Center (STAR-ORC) is a world-class, multi-disciplinary research and educational center focusing on brain injuries, critical care and organ support, resuscitation, surgical outcomes, patient safety and injury prevention.
-It is the first research center in the nation dedicated exclusively to the study of trauma, its complications and prevention.
+The Shock, Trauma, and Anesthesiology Research Organized Research Center (STAR-ORC) is a world-class, multidisciplinary research and educational center focusing on brain injuries, critical care and organ support, resuscitation, surgical outcomes, patient safety, and injury prevention.
+It is the first research center in the nation dedicated exclusively to the study of trauma, its complications, and its prevention.